 During World War II, Fort Douglas served as a mobilization and training

 garrison, as well as a POW camp.
 By 1940,

 Fort Douglas was comprised of three separate bases: Fort

 Douglas, Salt Lake Airbase, and Wendover Bombing and Gunnery

-as the headquarters for the 9th Service Command and as a
+base, airfield and Prisoner Of War (POW) camp.
+Also, headquarters for the 9th Service Command and as a

 On October 26,